stakater/developer-environment/README.md

 # developer-environment

-A vagrant based developer environment.
+A developer environment based on:

+* Vagrant
+* CoreOS
+* Docker

 ## TODOs